 The NRCS considers buffers a win-win-win strategy because they are economically viable when developed with federal and state incentives; help farmers to meet federal, state, and county regulations; improve habitat for wildlife and game species; and reduce flooding.
 All that while reducing sediment, nutrients, pathogens and ag chemicals entering streams.
 You can get assistance with economic incentives and project planning from your local NRCS office.
 These programs include:

 Streambank erosion is a major concern in Kansas because it is a leading cause of reservoir sedimentation.
 Buffer strips can significantly reduce erosion.
-The Kansas River and Stream Corridor Guide provides help in assessing bank erosion problems.

 Use livestock management systems that reduce confinement feeding and potential pollution including: